 - Convert colors to flat Pantone solid coated (colorize method: exact, combine tints)

-- Do not add colors by placing a square JPG beneath a clipping mask, please instead use a standard Pantone swatch to fill paths
+- Don't have colors show from a square JPG beneath a clipping mask, please instead use a standard Pantone swatch to fill paths

 - 3 colors maximum per design, unless doing process color printing instead of screen printing

-- If possible, having each color as a separate layer is helpful
+- If possible, have each color as a separate layer

 - All elements (including blank space) should have a minimum thickness of 1 pt when at actual print size